Yogesharoradev/queueSystem/README.md

 ### Worker Processes

 Worker processes listen for requests in the queue and execute them sequentially, ensuring that the requests are handled properly.

-## Testing

-- Unit tests are written to verify the functionality of the authentication, queue management, and request processing components.

 ## Deployment